nesun3/ci-cd-sap-cloud-integration/.github/CONTRIBUTING.md

 - Please add a README.md file and describe the changes made using bullet points.
 - Please add a Word document file to the "docs" folder.
 This document should include detailed screenshots of the steps that have been changed, along with comprehensive testing details.

+## Code of Conduct
+Please adhere to our project's [Code of Conduct](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/CODE_OF_CONDUCT.md).
+Be respectful, inclusive, and considerate of others when contributing to our project.